 Fenris placed his fingers over Kaiden’s mouth, embarrassed by his continued solicitude.
 “I’m not made of glass.”

 “I know, amans, and that is why I want to do this.”
 He drew Kaiden’s gaze back to him.
 “Take me.
 I am yours.”

 He pinned the half-elf against the wall with his body, tore through clothing that cost more than he was worth to find smooth perfect skin unmarred by slavery.
 This magister's son was his.
-He ran his teeth over that perfect neck to a subtly pointed ear, looked into dark brown eyes as the boy smiled back at him and said his name “Leto...”
-He saw nothing but his master, felt nothing but the need to obey, but then for just a moment he saw dark brown eyes wide with terror when he activated the lyrium...
+He ran his teeth over that perfect neck to a subtly pointed ear, looked into dark brown eyes as the boy smiled back at him.
+Then he saw nothing but his master, felt nothing but the need to obey, but just a moment he saw dark brown eyes wide with terror as he activated the lyrium...